Modulate and Reconstruct: Learning Hyperspectral Imaging from Misaligned Smartphone Views: Technical Appendices and Supplementary Material

 \section{Technical Appendices and Supplementary Material}

 To ensure disambiguation, here is the list of some designations used throughout the main paper and this document: \begin{itemize} \item Photometric normalization --- division of a camera sensor signal by ISO (if applicable) and exposure time.
-Black current subtraction is also applied beforehand. \item $\mathbf{c}$ --- a photometrically normalized signal (probably noisy) from smartphone camera(s).
-Can be $\in \mathbb{R}^3$ or $\in \mathbb{R}^{3k}$ depending on context. \item $\bar{\mathbf{c}}$ --- a photometrically normalized signal as it would be in an ideal world without noise. \item $\mathbf{r}$ --- a photometrically normalized radiance spectrum.
-Is assumed to be noiseless (however, in Sec.~6.4 of the main paper we discuss the outcomes of this assumption). \item $\mathbf{x}_i$ --- a vector from a set of vectors $\{\mathbf{x}_1, \mathbf{x}_2, ...\}$ \item $x_i$ --- $i$-th component of $\mathbf{x}$. \end{itemize}
+Black current subtraction is also applied beforehand. \item $\mathbf{x}$ --- a photometrically normalized signal (probably noisy) from smartphone camera(s).
+Can be $\in \mathbb{R}^3$ or $\in \mathbb{R}^{3k}$ depending on context. \item $\bar{\mathbf{x}}$ --- a photometrically normalized signal as it would be in an ideal world without noise. \item $\mathbf{y}$ --- a photometrically normalized radiance spectrum.
+Is assumed to be noiseless (however, in Sec.~\ref{sec:eval:noise} of the main paper we discuss the outcomes of this assumption). \end{itemize}